Testing Zener Diodes with a Multimeter

 What is a Zener Diode?

 Contrary to a traditional diode, where current is intended to flow in the “forward bias” condition, as shown below, a Zener diode is intended to pass current in the opposite direction – making use of its reverse breakdown voltage.
 All diodes have such a voltage.
 However, Zener diodes are designed to have a very specific reverse breakdown voltage.
+By the way, the images and content of this blog reflect “conventional current flow”.

 Traditionally Diode Configuration is Subject to Forward Voltage Drop